AtlasTitanium/GradProject/Projects/AvatarVR_GestureDemo/Assets/NeuralNetwork/README.txt

 HELLO!
 Thank you for downloading this VR Guesture Recognition package!
 (Version 0.1)

-This package includes 2 scenes:
+This package includes 3 scenes:
-A GuestureTrackerTest scene, which holds everything for you to start using the package with SteamVR.
+An empty scene, including a simple gesture recognizer setup.
-And A MouseGuestureTest scene, which allows you to test the guesture system in 2D using your mouse.
+A Magic Demo, where i'll try to lead you through a magic gesture system setup and a Workout demo, where you can do some simple workout gestures.

 The package also includes 2 prefabs:
 A ready made SteamVR_Rig, which is ready to use for steamvr, and